Explainable deep learning improves human mental models of self-driving cars: Methods

+Although the AV was trained on 8-12 concepts (depending on the dataset), we focus our study on a subset of concepts (\texttt{CLOSE}, \texttt{ASV}, \texttt{BIKE}, \texttt{PEDESTRIAN}) because they are the only ones which relate to other road users and are easy to test counterfactually.
+The concept \texttt{FOLLOWS} involves other road users too, but no notable occurrences happened during real-world deployment.

-\subsection{Simulation Results}
+\subsection{Simulation results}

-We tested our CW-Net model across the entire nuPlan validation dataset to see how its performance compared to the original black-box algorithm it was trained from.
-The dataset represents the world's first large-scale planning benchmark for autonomous driving, and measures how close a trained AV is to a human expert in $L_2$ distance.
+We tested our CW-Net model across the entire nuPlan validation dataset to see how its driving performance compares to the original black-box ML planner it was trained from.
+The dataset is a large-scale planning benchmark for autonomous driving~\cite{karnchanachari2024towards} and measures how close a trained AV is to a human expert in $L_2$ distance, progress along the route, and safety (no collisions).
 In the black-box model, when following the lane or decelerating from high speed, the planner was able to make progress along the route ($> 93\%$ of human driving distance), while avoiding collisions ($> 90\%$ collision-free) and staying close to the ground-truth human expert trajectory ($< 1$ m displacement at 5 s).
 Performance was worse when starting from a stop, with less progress ($74\%$ of human driving distance), more collisions ($81\%$ collision-free), and greater deviation from the human expert (1.2 m displacement at 5 s).
 Overall, the results showed our variation of the AV architecture had less than 0.01 $L_2$ difference to the original black-box agent on average across all measurements, and not meaningfully different, showing that it is possible to train our more interpretable model in Figure~\ref{fig:architecture} without sacrificing performance.
 The full results are in Table~\ref{tab:nuplan}.
-For the concept accuracy verification, we used 5\% holdout data from our training datasets, the results are given in Table~\ref{table:concept500k} and Table~\ref{table:concept3M}.
-Across both datasets, the mean accuracy was 0.54, precision 0.23, recall 0.77, and F1 Score 0.31.
-Overall, the results suggested that the prototype AV did not separate all concepts equally well, which suits our purposes as the explanations will highlight when and how this happens, and how it relates to driving performance, thus helping with mental model refinement (see Section~\ref{methods:concept_seperation}).
-Notable results include an F1 score of 0.82 for detecting the \texttt{SLOW} concept, and $<$ 0.00 for detecting the \texttt{BIKE} concept, showing the latter is perhaps not well encoded or understood by the car.